furetosan/bitters/readme.md

 Navigate to [http://localhost:7777/](http://localhost:7777/) to see your bitters.

+### Editing Bitters

+Right now, Bitters uses Git to maintain content

-Edit the content.md file to change the contents of the main content frame.
+Edit the readme.md file to change the contents of the main content frame.

-Edit the /views/sidebar.jade file to edit the contents of the sidebar.
+Edit /views/sidebar.jade to edit the contents of the sidebar.

-See [bitters.evbogue.com](http://bitters.evbogue.com/) for more information and support options.
+### Deploy Bitters

+You'll need a vps with Node.js installed to deploy Bitters.
+We recommend [Digital Ocean](https://www.digitalocean.com/?refcode=26d8ed49730d) (rewards link)